Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 See [this issue](https://github.com/Kotlin/kotlinx.coroutines/issues/167)
 for details.

-> Note, that we can replicate the same behaviour that we saw with channels by using Rx [publish](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html#publish()) operator and [connect](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/flowables/ConnectableFlowable.html#connect()) method with it.
+> Note that we can replicate the same behaviour that we saw with channels by using Rx [publish](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html#publish()) operator and [connect](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/flowables/ConnectableFlowable.html#connect()) method with it.